 Thirty-eight states plus Washington, D.C. and Puerto Rico have mandatory net metering rules in place.
 In 2007, the number of people getting into net metering programs increased by 45 percent, to 48,820 [source: Energy Information Administration].

-NNEC (Network for New Energy Choices) gives top grades to the states that give homes and businesses incentives to installsystems, give bill credits for sending excess energy into the grid, and reduce any red tape, fees, and unnecessary procedures.
+NNEC (Network for New Energy Choices) gives top grades to the states that give homes and businesses incentives to install renewable energy systems, give bill credits for sending excess energy into the grid, and reduce any red tape, fees, and unnecessary procedures.
 Net metering is one of the best choices you could ever make.
 It allows you to maximize your solar panel installation to its highest potential.
-That in your home will serve as an agent of sustainability not only for you but for the environment as well.
+That renewable energy in your home will serve as an agent of sustainability not only for you but for the environment as well.
 Start using net metering now and make the most out of your system!